 Back in 1956, Ford Motor Company realized that there was a void in their selections of mid-size automobiles.
-While Chevrolet owners could "move up" to a Buick, Pontiac or Oldsmobile (and Dodge owners could advance to a Plymouth or Chrysler), Ford buyers were looking at Mercury alone.
+General Motors could keep Chevrolet owners in their fold by offering a path of advancement to Pontiac, Oldsmobile, Buick and Cadillac, while the Plymouth owner could move up to Dodge, De Soto, Chrysler and Imperial.
+But Ford buyers were looking at Mercury, Lincoln and Continental.
 The perception was that Ford was losing customers to other manufacturers when the time came to trade-up.
+They needed a new car line between Ford and Mercury to compete on a level playing field.

 In order to correct the problem, Ford instituted plans for an entirely new car division, and an entirely new car.
 The design of the car was to be completely unique - distinguishable from any angle.
 And the promotional build-up of the car would be like nothing else.

-The 1958 Edsel came in two sizes - big and bigger!
+The 1958 Edsel came in two sizes.
+"Big and bigger" you might say, but they are actually two distinctly different designs.
 The "Senior" Series cars are Citation and Corsair models.
 They were built on the large Mercury-based frame.
 The "Junior" series cars are Rangers, Pacers and station wagons Bermuda, Villager and Roundup, which were built on the smaller Ford-based frame.

 The car was referred to as the "E" car (for Experimental) from its inception.
 The name "Edsel" was bestowed by Special Products Division General Manager Richard Krafve, after reviewing a list of nearly 8,000 suggestions from their advertising firm, Ford employees and renowned poet Marianne Moore who was solicited for ideas.
 (See the Edsel Ford page for more about the man for whom the car was named.)